-The diagnosis is made by examining your foot and asking you about your symptoms.
-We will ask you to have an x-ray, which will enable us to check the extent of the deformity and degree of arthritis if present in the foot.
+The diagnosis is made by examining your foot and asking you about your symptoms and any injuries you may have had to the area.
+We will ask you to have an x-ray, which will enable us to check the relative lengths of your metatarsals and rule out arthritis.